NIAID/NIH Centers for Medical Countermeasures Against Radiation (CMCR) Program

 10. Protection of Human Subjects, if applicable

 11. Details of Vertebrate Animal Research, if applicable

 Proposals will be evaluated on standard NIH scoring criteria (Significance, Investigators, Innovation, Approach, and Environment), with weighting given to both innovation and significant translational impact 1) in the context of potential contribution to the overall goals of the CMCRC, and 2) in the field of the proposed research.
 Research Plans should address NIH rigor and reproducibility requirements.

 Human and animal protection documentation will be requested as appropriate from projects selected for funding on a “just in time” basis.
 Individuals are required to comply with the instructions for the Resource Sharing Plans (Data Sharing Plan, Sharing Model Organisms, and Genome Wide Association Studies (GWAS)) as provided in the SF424 (R&R) Application Guide.

 Notes on the budget:

-- The maximum award is $100,000 per year (direct costs).
+• The maximum award is $100,000 per year (direct costs).

 • The milestones provided will be used to benchmark progress and future feasibility in the competitive review of first-year progress reports.

-- As per NIH guidelines, the indirect rate for non-US applicants is capped at 8%.
+• As per NIH guidelines, the indirect rate for non-US applicants is capped at 8%.

 Center for Radiological Research